apjansing/Nifi-Processors/README.md

 Create issues if you want a processor made or for improvements you think I should make to existing processors.

-Current processors are:
+Current processors are:\n
-JsonFlattener - Functioning.
+JsonFlattener - Functioning.\n
-JsonAccordion - 50% functional -- only Flattening has been confirmed to work, but the basis of the code for recompression is there
+JsonAccordion - Functioning.